ELPanaJose/ElPanaJose/README.md

-# Hello Im ElPanaJose(pai) and welcome to my github.
+# Hello Im ElPanaJose and welcome to my github.

 ## About me.